AndrewDang-96/AndrewDang-96/README.md

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=matrix278&theme=onedark&row=2&column=3" alt="matrix278" /></a> </p> -->

-- 🔭 I’m currently working in **Wallester AS**

-- 🌱 I’m currently learning **Go language, PostgreSQL, AWS, Microservices**

-- 🤝 I’m looking for help with any sorting algorithms on any programming language in [Algorithms project](https://github.com/Matrix278/algorithms)

-- 👨‍💻 All of my projects are available at [[https://martinsidorov.com/](https://martinsidorov.com/](https://www.behance.net/talkspacevietnam)) and here in GitHub 😄
+- 👨‍💻 All of my projects are available at [[Behance](https://martinsidorov.com/](https://www.behance.net/talkspacevietnam)) and here in GitHub 😄

 - 📫 How to reach me: You can write me on [linkedin](https://www.linkedin.com/in/dang-nam-102140196/), [facebook]([https://www.facebook.com/nitram278](https://www.facebook.com/dangthanhnamCG/)) or by [mail](mailto:84.andrewdang@gmail.com)